TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 ### Web UI

-The Things Stack for LoRaWAN includes two frontend applications: the **Console** and **OAuth Provider**.
+The Things Stack for LoRaWAN includes two frontend applications: the **Console** and **Account Application**.
 Both applications use [React](https://reactjs.org/) as frontend framework.
-The `console` and `oauth` packages of the backend expose their respective web servers and handle all logic that cannot be done in the browser.
+The `console` and `accountapp` packages of the backend expose their respective web servers and handle all logic that cannot be done in the browser.
 Otherwise both applications are single page applications (SPA) that run entirely in the browser.

 The folder structure of the frontend looks as follows: